- Tools and Resources

 Our Postural Behaviour Expert Lorraine Josey is campaigning to make posture a priority -“More and more the research is revealing how important posture is for your health, happiness, andwellbeing.
 Bad posture causes pain, drops in energy levels, self esteem, communication skills andappearance- it’s a critical part of healthy function and it’s something everyone needs to [...]

-What are we talking about when we say our posture is "not good”, or “It's bad because of all the computer work I do”?In this situation we are talking about our habitual posture, the position our body adopts when we’re not thinking about posture.
-This is the posture we’re in most of the time, and [...]
+What are we talking about when we say our posture is "not good”?In this situation we are talking about our habitual posture, the position our body adopts when we’re not thinking about posture.
+This is the posture we’re in most of the time, and because of that, habitual posture obviously has a huge impact on [...]

 One of the biggest inhibitors on a posture journey is that most people simply don’t know HOW to adopt good posture, and therefore they don’t know what it feels like to stand tall.
 They try and correct their posture, but they are actually going the wrong way about it, activating and straining the wrong muscles and adopting another form of [...]